Ramavarmapuram: Indian Medical Association (IMA) Blood Bank

 The IMA Blood Bank Complex and Research Centre at Ramavarmapuram is a joint project of Indian Medical Association (IMA), Thrissur and the District Panchayat, Thrissur under People’s Plan Programme.
 A registered charitable society called Janakeeya Samithy (Arogyam), Thrissur manages the center.
 The centre provides subsidised services to the economically disadvantaged sections of the population in the districts of Thrissur, Palakkad and Malappuram in central Kerala.
 The Complex was inaugurated in October 2004.

 The center was adjudged as the Best Blood Bank in Kerala by Kerala State AIDS Control Society in 2008.

 MILMA Dairy

 One of the eleven dairies of Kerala Co-operative Milk Marketing Federation (known by the trade name Milma) is in Ramavarmapuram.
 There is a well-established training centre with hostel facility attached to this dairy.
 This is the only such training centre in Kerala.

-TRE Foundation

-TRE Foundation is an organisation devoted to provide pain and palliative care to all needy persons.
-The organisation started functioning in Ramavarmapuram on 11 April 2022 in a beautiful campus adjacent to the campus of Vigyan Sagar.

-Bharat Scheduled Caste & Tribe Handicraft Industrial Co-operative Society Ltd

-The Bharat Scheduled Caste & Tribe Handicraft Industrial Co-operative Society Ltd functioning in Ramavarmapuram in a plot of land opposite to the campus of Vigyan Sagar was established in 1960 and is working for the economic uplift of members of the Scheduled Caste and Scheduled Tribe communities.

 Vigyan Sagar : S&T Park

 Ramavarmapuram has been chosen as the site of a modern planetarium and a science and technology park to be constructed under the auspices of Thrissur District Panchayath.
 The project christened Vigyan Sagar is expected to cost Rupees twenty crores.
 The State Government has allocated 3.6 hectares of land, on the compound of the District Institute for Education and Training for setting up the planetarium and park.
-Kerala Legislative Assembly Speaker K. Radhakrishnan inaugurated the Administrative Block of Vigyan Sagar on 1 August 2010.